ibm-cloud-docs/monitoring/pricing.md

 Data is collected and retained per the standard guidelines across all plans.
 For more information see [data collection](/docs/monitoring?topic=monitoring-mng-data#data-collection) and [data retention](/docs/monitoring?topic=monitoring-mng-data#data_storage_retention).

-Prometheus remote write cost is based on metric ingestion, thus the price is calculated the same as for metrics collected using the agent with {{site.data.keyword.mon_full_notm}}.
+Prometheus remote write cost is based on metric ingestion.
+The price is calculated the same as for metrics collected using the agent with {{site.data.keyword.mon_full_notm}}.